mbaduk3/mugqic_gsoc2020_selection-test/README.md

 # mugqic_gsoc2020_selection-test
-Google Summer of Code 2020
+Google Summer of Code 2020.\
-Organization: Canadian Centre for Computational Genomics
+Organization: Canadian Centre for Computational Genomics.\
-Project: "Ingesting the Canadian Common CV" -- selection test
+Project: "Ingesting the Canadian Common CV" -- selection test.\

 This small webapp provides certain endpoints for the serving of bioinformatics.stackexchange.com post data, with a few filtering options.